jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 bind   :: m a -> (a -> m a) -> m a
 zero   :: m a
 (++)   :: m a -> m a -> m a

+{-
+  A type constructor "m" is a member of the class "Monad" if it is equipped with "result" and "bind" operations of the specified types.
+-}
+class Monad m where
+  result :: a -> m a
+  bind :: m a -> (a -> m b) -> m b
 ```

 ## Parsers